 The Burning Question: Has The Dollar Collapsed?

 The discussion should not only be whether the dollar collapsed or not, it is critical to ask against what.
 If you turn on the news or listen to CNBC or Bloomberg, you know the dollar has fallen out of bed.

 The DXY has gone from 100 to 89, which is huge.
-Everybody is saying the dollar has collapsed and it's going to continue to go down from 89.
-I carefully analyzed what that means, and if the statement -the dollar has collapsed- is accurate or not.
+Everybody is saying the dollar has collapsed, and it's going to continue to go down from 89.
+I carefully analyzed what that means and whether the statement -the dollar has collapsed- is accurate.

 The Dollar Index Spot (DXY) is a measurement of the dollar against a basket of other Fiat currencies as the Euro.
 The latter is about 57% of the basket that comprises the DXY.